World Bank appoints former senior official to head IFC

-WASHINGTON (Reuters) - The World Bank on Wednesday appointed a former senior official to head its private sector investment arm, the International Finance Corporation (IFC) [IFK.UL].
+WASHINGTON, Nov 11 (Reuters) - The World Bank on Wednesday appointed a former senior official to head its private sector investment arm, the International Finance Corporation (IFC) .

 Philippe Le Houerou, who left the World Bank to become a vice president at the European Bank for Reconstruction and Development in January, will take up the position of IFC executive vice president and chief executive officer.